AlessandroMetta/push_swap/README.md

 # push_swap

-The project is incorrect, is in revision phase.
+The project is INCORRECT, is in revision phase.

 Not evaluated yet.